Howquez/GMTV/README.md

 - [ ] the endowment and/or MPCR shall be affected
 - [ ] damage shall be heterogeneous within groups

-In addition, we have to think about ways to conduct the experiment during COVID-19.
+We also have to think about ways to conduct the experiment during COVID-19.
 These consideration may have consequences for the number of rounds and group sizes.

 ## 🚏 How you can access a demo